-Al Jazeera’s Omar Khalifa in Buenos Aires, said the move came after Nestor Kirchner had hired a polling firm to conduct exit polls on Sunday.
+Omar Khalifa, Al Jazeera’s correspondent in Buenos Aires, said the move came after Nestor Kirchner had hired a polling firm to conduct exit polls on Sunday.

 Exit polls would begin to build a picture of the outcome of the election, before voting ends, potentially changing the result.

 The union of parties plan to send representatives to about 3,000 polling booths around the country to prevent electoral fraud from affecting the election’s outcome.

 Earlier this week, La Nacion reported that officials from Kirchner’s administration had said they might release results of the surveys while the polls are still open.